seanclifford/inat-dev-setup/README.md

 ### Browse
 Go to http://127.0.0.1:3000 to access your local iNaturalist site. http://127.0.0.1:4000 for the api.

+## Known issues
+1. The Location search box on the `/observations` page doesn't seem to load correctly.
+2. Google Maps isn't setup out of the box.
+You'll need to do that manually, as you'll need your own API key.
+3. A whole lot of other integrations are not setup for the same reason as Google.
+See `inaturalist/config/config.yml` for more.

 ## Disclaimer
 While these scripts have been written to be reasonably flexible, changes to the inaturalist codebase may break portions of them over time.